Skip to content

 Provider string auto Connector type: openai, azure, google, mistral, ollama.
 Auto-detected from ModelId if omitted.

 Endpoint string auto API base URL.
 Auto-detected from provider if omitted.
 Required for azure.
+Falls back to endpoint in ~/.fuseraft/config when blank.

 MaxTokens int 0 Max tokens per response.
 0 = use model default.